Treat Yo Elf: 60 Self-Care Gifts to Help You Get Through the Holidays & Beyond - E! Online

 We independently selected these deals and products because we love them, and we think you might like them at these prices.
 E! has affiliate relationships, so we may get a commission if you purchase something through our links.
 Items are sold by the retailer, not E!.
 Prices are accurate as of publish time.

-Although we're in the season of giving, don't forget to treat yourself for Christmas and Hanukkah.
+Although we're in the season of giving, don't forget to save some holiday magic for yourself, namely in the form of some self-directed retail TLC.

-The holidays can be a difficult time for most and are undoubtedly stressful yet equally exciting, which makes it even easier to put your needs on the sidelines while you tackle your gift-giving list and take part in holiday traditions.
+The holidays are undoubtedly stressful yet equally exciting, which makes it even easier to put your needs on the sidelines while you check off all the amazing people on your nice list and take part in holiday traditions.

-To help you take a step back from the peppermint-coated craziness, we rounded up 50 gifts that will help you recharge and feel your best self.
-From essential oil diffusers and beauty gadgets to foot massagers and weighted robes, we hope these gifts will remind you of the importance of investing in yourself this season.
+To help you take a step back from the peppermint-coated craziness, we rounded up 60 gifts that will help you recharge and feel your best self.
+From essential oil diffusers and fitness gadgets to luxurious-yet-affordable spa sets and oh-so-cozy UGG boots (that are 50% off!), we hope these gifts will remind you of the importance of investing in yourself this season.

 Scroll below to treat yo elf!